NeoTech-Software/Android-Retainable-Tasks/README.md

 >**Tip:**
->You can also make your Fragment extend the `TaskFragment` class and use a Fragment to execute and retain your task in.
+>You can also make your Fragment extend the `TaskFragmentCompat` class and use a Fragment to execute and retain your task in.
 It works exactly the same, but keep in mind that the `Callback` listeners are removed as soon as the Fragments stops (`onStop()`).

 ### 1.4 Retaining the task